-The autumn of the year 2006 - approximately 1 year before my retirement - was the point in time when I first became aware of unusual tremors, primarily in my left arm.
-At first I did not pay much attention, but as the tremors grew stronger, I eventually, in the summer of 2008, sought the advice of my local GP.
+The autumn of the year 2006 - approximately 1 year before my retirement - was the point in time when I first became aware of unusual tremors primarily in my left arm.
+At first I did not pay much attention, but as the tremors grew stronger I eventually in the summer of 2008 sought the advice of my local GP.
 He subsequently referred me to a neuro-specialist who without hesitation diagnosed me as having Parkinson's disease (PD), a diagnosis which has since been confirmed when I sought a second opinion.

-I was born in 1942 and it is now 2021 which means that I am 79 years of age and have had to cope with PD for the past 15 years.
+I was born in 1942 and it is now 2021 from which the attentive reader will conclude that I am 79 years of age and have had to cope with PD for the past 15 years.
 I am not particularly interested in medical matters generally, but I am interested in how PD affects me, particularly how it may progress, how it may affect me in the future, and how I might adjust my style of living to make it easier to cope with PD.
+This current note addresses the therapy known as acupuncture which I feel is beneficial without being able to say exactly how.